pgEdge/cli/cli/GETTING-STARTED.md

 ./nodectl install pgedge -U admin -P mypassword1 -d demo
 </pre>

-If you encounter an error running this command, you may need to update your SELINUX mode to `permissive` or `disabled`, reboot, and retry the operation.
+If you encounter a permissions error on EL9 running this command, you may need to update your SELINUX mode to `permissive` or `disabled`, reboot, and retry the operation.

 ## Configuration
 Using `nodectl` on each node, create the spock components needed for replication.
 First you will create a spock node by providing a name for the node and a connection string that includes the network address, the name of an OS user with root privileges (in our example, `pgedge`), and the database name (`demo`).
 The connection string is also followed by the database name.